Frequently asked questions

 - Statistics A-Z

-If you still have not found the data you are looking for, please contact European Statistical Data Support (ESDS).
+If you still have not found the data you are looking for, please contact our User support team.

 Metadata available in ESMS format is used for Eurostat data in all domains, collections and indicators that are disseminated on the web site.
 Methodological information is also available, in a more popular form, in Statistics Explained.